 Why are membership programs great for donor retention?

-Since donors have to pay a monthly or annual fee to be a member of the program so it’s similar to receiving recurring gifts for your organization.
+Think of it like receiving recurring gifts from your supporters since donors have to pay a monthly or annual fee to become a member.
 However, the interaction between you and the members is more involved.
 Your members will get notifications on upcoming events and other engagement opportunities, helping you develop deeper relationships with your supporters.

 If you want to create a membership program, you need the right tools to track your members and renew memberships.
 Most donor management software has expansions or the capability to track and manage your membership program, so you might not have to get entirely new software.